thePlebDev/dog-spotter/README.md

 ### Current Status
 We are currently in the infancy stage of development and any help with the aplication is very much apreciated.

+### Contributing

+DOG SPOTTER is trying to build an active community of contributors and collaborators that enjoy working together to continuously improve the application's form and function.
+By participating in this project, you agree to abide by its terms.
+If you would like to get involved, have a look at our [Contributing Guide](CONTRIBUTING.md)!

 # Getting Started with Create React App